achimmertens/advertising/README.md

 -  "currentWeek"
    -  This will be filled automatically
 -  "authors"
    -  Must be filled with at least "[]".
-The rest will be filled automatecally during the report creation.
+The rest will be filled automatically during the report creation.

 # Create A New Campaign